Today (BBC Radio 4): History

-In the late 1970s and early 1980s, under editors Ken Goudie and Julian Holland, Today made moves to broaden its appeal away from broadcasting a lot of national politics with London-centric bias.
+In the late 1970s and early 1980s, under editors Ken Goudie and Julian Holland, Today made moves to broaden its appeal away from broadcasting national politics with London-centric bias.
 Presentation was split for a time between London, usually by John Timpson, and from Manchester, usually by Brian Redhead.
 The objective was to make it more of a balanced, national programme.
 The on-air humour of the two presenters and the split of locations made the programme very popular and influential.
 Brian Redhead was quoted, "If you want to drop a word in the ear of the nation, then this is the programme in which to do it."
 This pairing lasted until Timpson's retirement in 1986.
 Other presenters during this period included Libby Purves in the late 1970s.
 John Humphrys and Sue MacGregor joined the rotating list of presenters in 1986.
 Peter Hobday, who had first broadcast on the programme in the 1950s, was a regular presenter from the early 1980s and a favourite with listeners because of his relaxed, urbane style.

 By this time the programme was benefiting from publicity gained after it became known that Prime Minister Margaret Thatcher was a regular listener.
 Ministers thus became keen to go on the programme, but the tough, confrontational interviewing they encountered led to accusations that the BBC was biased.
 Criticism was particularly directed against Redhead, who was often seen as being on the left.
 Chancellor Nigel Lawson accused him, during a live interview in 1988, of having been a Labour voter all his life.
 The style of the male interviewers was analysed and contrasted with the approach of MacGregor, who was alleged to be giving subjects an easier time.
-The "Big 8:10" interview that follows the 8 am news had become an important institution of British politics, a position it retains.
+The "Big 8:10" interview that follows the 8:00 news had become an important institution of British politics, a position it retains.

 After Brian Redhead died in January 1994, James Naughtie became a member of the team.
 Peter Hobday presented the programme regularly until 1996; Sarah Montague replaced MacGregor in 2002.
 Carolyn Quinn was a regular presenter until 2008 as was Edward Stourton until 2009.
 Other more occasional presenters include the BBC's Stephen Sackur and Tim Franks.
 Evan Davis and Justin Webb were the newest regular presenters to join the roster until Mishal Husain in 2013.
 Husain became the second regular female presenter when Naughtie began to cover the Scottish Independence referendum as a Good Morning Scotland presenter for two days a week, and across the BBC's output.
 Naughtie returned to Today before the 2015 general election.

-On 7 July 2015, the BBC announced that James Naughtie was to leave the programme, to become a Special Correspondent for BBC Radio 4.
+On 7 July 2015, the BBC announced that James Naughtie was to leave the programme, to become a Special Correspondent for Radio 4.
 Two days later, Nick Robinson was announced as Naughtie's replacement.
 In April 2018, Martha Kearney joined the team in a straight swap with Sarah Montague, who left to take over Kearney's old role as lead presenter of The World at One.